tile cleaning York - stone floor cleaning York

 In addition to tile cleaning, your floor may require a certain amount of restoration work in order to restore it to its original beauty.
 Stone floors such as marble, travertine and limestone may need to be diamond polished in order to bring them back to their original condition.
 Scratches, grit and ingrained dirt can all change the appearance of stone floors over time.
-My stone floor polishing process involves using diamond polishing pads to gradually grind the surface of the marble tile removing scratches and leaving a polished finish.
+My stone floor polishing process involves using diamond polishing pads to gradually grind the surface of the marble tile removing scratches and prepare it for polishing.
 This process will restore your marble tiles to their original shine, ready for sealing.

 I can then discuss sealing your floor if you wish to make it easier to clean and to keep that new look for longer.
 I use impregnating sealers which soak into the stone forming an invisible barrier.
 All stone is porous and will absorb dirt or spillages unless correct protection is applied in the form of a specialist impregnating floor sealant.
-I have a selection of sealants and dressings available from matt, satin and colour enhancing protection.
+I have a selection of sealants available from satin to colour enhancing protection.

 Marble surfaces can show wear quite quickly, but can be rapidly restored by honing and polishing.
 Honing gives a satin smooth surface with little light reflection, where as a polished finish has a glossy surface that reflects light, which can dramatically emphasise the colours and markings in the marble.